vippsas/vipps-recurring-api/vipps-recurring-api-faq.md

 approach is therefore to send the user to the merchant for managing the Agreement.

-### How can I move agreements between merchants and sale units?
+### How can I move agreements between merchants and sales units?

 **Please note:** We are working out the details for this process, please contact us if you need help with this.

-Merchants sometimes need to move customer agreements from one merchant to another, or from one sale unit to another.
+Merchants sometimes need to move customer agreements from one merchant to another, or from one sales unit to another.

 Clarification of terms:

 * Merchant: A juridical unit, typically called a business or company, identified with organization number ("orgno").
-* Sale unit: A merchant can have one or more sale units.
+* Sales unit: A merchant can have one or more sales units.
 It may be different brands, different physical locations, different services, etc.
-* MSN: The unique id of a sale unit.
+* MSN: The unique id of a sales unit.
-  MSN is short for "Merchant Serial Number", but (sadly) identifies a sale unit, not a merchant.
+  MSN is short for "Merchant Serial Number", but (sadly) identifies a sales unit, not a merchant.

 First of all: A merchant very rarely "changes organization number".
 That only occurs in special cases.